An Introduction to Leaking Underground Storage Tanks

 Environmental Consultants Offer Technical Expertise

 Environmental consultants, including removal contractors and professional engineers and professional geologists, offer many services to help you handle your UST release in a timely and efficient manner.
-You will find consultants listed in the Yellow Pages of your local phone book.
-The Illinois EPA does not endorse or recommend consultants.
+You will find consultants listed in the Yellow Pages of your local phone book or by searching online for local services.
+Illinois EPA does not endorse or recommend consultants.
 Before signing a contract, make sure the consultant can perform the following activities:

 Determine the appropriate regulations to which a particular incident is subject, and conduct remediation and/or pursue closure accordingly.

-Conduct a site investigation or classification to determine if remedial actions are required.
+Conduct a site investigation to determine if remedial actions are required.